 United States Post Office Station A

 The United States Post Office Station “A” at 2205 North 24th Street was built 1948.
 Since 1894, there has been a post office near North 24th and Lake Streets.
 Located on the corner in 1901, it was at North 24th and Erskine during the 1913 Easter Sunday tornado.
 In the 1940s, the “expanding business in the community” in North Omaha required a new building, and it opened in 1948 at 2205 North 24th Street.
 It was opened into the early 2000s.
-Today, Salem Baptist Church uses it for a food pantry.
+It was used by Salem Baptist Church as a food pantry for several years.
+Today, its home to the spectacular DRIP Coffee Shop.

 White Rose Gas Station